yamatt/blog/content/blog/the-reservoir-of-good-will.md

 As Cyber Security our responsibility is to ensure we keep each reservoir topped up.
 We can take sips or gulps from the reservoir, but we must be mindful of letting it drain too far.
 However, if the reservoir gets too full, we are not keeping the business as secure as it could be.
 We need to dip in to that reservoir a bit.

-We need to keep that reservoir at an optimum level, but we don’t know what that optimum is, how much of that reservoir that task will drain, and we don’t know where our levels are any one time.
+We need to keep that reservoir at a good level.
+But we don’t know what a good level is, how much of that reservoir a task will drain, and we don’t know where our levels are at any time.

-Therefore we should poll our levels regularly and make sure our actions are kept at the right amount for each person, team, and for the organisation.
-We need to measure our activities to see if they are going to take too big of a glug.
+Therefore we must poll our levels and make sure our actions are kept at the right amount to sustain each person and team, and we need to size our activities to see if they are going to take too big of a glug.